Disappearance of Claudia Lawrence: 2013 Major Crime Unit review

 In June 2013, NYP announced the £300,000 creation of a new Major Crime Unit (MCU), set up to ease the burden on day-to-day policing.
 Based in Harrogate, the MCU was to be tasked from October 2013 to handle crimes including rape and kidnap, and review cold cases.
 In July 2013, NYP said the unit would assess several "stalled" cases when it opened in October, including Lawrence's disappearance.

 The MCU subsequently assessed the Lawrence case and carried out new forensic searches at her home on Heworth Road.
-Using what were described as "advanced techniques not available in 2009", the MCU found additional fingerprints and a man's DNA on a cigarette end in her car.
-Work surrounding her mobile phone showed from cell site activity that she had spent time in the Acomb area of York in the weeks leading up to her disappearance.
+Using what were described as "advanced techniques not available in 2009", they found fingerprints and a man's DNA on a cigarette end in her car.
+Cell site activity logged from her phone revealed she had visited Acomb in York in the weeks up to her disappearance.
 On the fifth anniversary of the disappearance, a new appeal was made on Crimewatch, which aired on 19 March 2014.
 CCTV footage, recovered in 2009, showed a silver Ford Focus hatchback car, manufactured between 1998 and 2004, driving along Heworth Road.
 The car's brake lights come on as it approaches level with Lawrence's cottage.

 The new investigation, led by Detective Dai Malyn, made a number of arrests.
 On 13 May 2014, a 59-year-old man was arrested by NYP on suspicion of Lawrence's murder.
 He lived close to her home and had been a colleague of hers at the University of York.
 The two were reported to have been on friendly terms and he had often given her lifts in his car to and from work.
 Searches were made of the suspect's house in York and his mother's house in North Shields, Tyneside.
 He was released on police bail the following day and then released from his bail without charge in November of that year.
 In July 2014, NYP arrested Paul Harris, the landlord of The Acomb pub (since renamed as The Clockhouse pub) in York on suspicion of perverting the course of justice.
 Harris was quickly released without charge.
 He complained that the police had excavated a section of the cellar floor of his pub.
 Harris stated that Lawrence had been a customer at his pub in the weeks before her disappearance and he had spoken to her, but stated that was his only connection with her.
-Other arrests were made later, but those concerned were all released and none were charged.